Rokiis1/roadmap/7.Module/testing_the_sofware_development_lifecycle.md

 **Explanation:**

 In DevOps, a methodology that integrates software development (Dev) and IT operations (Ops).
 It's not a separate phase but is integrated into every part of the development and deployment process.
-This approach aims to catch and fix issues early, improve software quality, and speed up development and deployment times.

 **Key Concepts:**